a-dubs/smart-alarm-clock-mat/README.md

 # Smart Mat Alarm Clock

-My smart alarm clock that is turned off only by standing on a pressure sensitive mat created using a Raspberry Pi Zero W and my home server
+Alarm clock on smartphone that is turned off only by standing on a pressure sensitive mat for 10 minutes

 <br>